2022–23 Mid-American Conference men's basketball season

 The 2022–23 Mid-American Conference men's basketball season is the season for Mid-American Conference men's basketball teams.
 It began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I men's basketball season in November.
-Conference play will begin in January 2022 and conclude in March 2023.
-The 2023 MAC tournament is scheduled to be held at Rocket Mortgage FieldHouse in Cleveland, Ohio for the 24th consecutive season.
+Conference play began in January 2023 and concluded in March 2023.
+The 2023 MAC tournament was held at Rocket Mortgage FieldHouse in Cleveland, Ohio for the 24th consecutive season.

 Toledo won their third straight regular season championship with a 16-2 record in MAC Play.
 RayJ Dennis was named player of the year.
 Second seed Kent State defeated Northern Illinois, Akron, and top seeded Toledo to win the MAC tournament.